Filtering Posts By: "tech tip"

 10.29.2012| By Shure Notes|

-Contributor: Allen Sargent, Discipleship Coordinator at Christ the King Lutheran Church Fallbrook, California Anyone leading a praise or worship team in a small or mid-size church has faced the challenges of an all-volunteer tech team. …
+Contributor: Allen Sargent, Discipleship Coordinator at Christ the King Lutheran Church Fallbrook, California Anyone leading a praise or worship team in a small or mid-size church has faced the challenges of an all-volunteer tech team.
+Many are called but few can face the fearsomeness of an intimidating soundboard or the …

 06.25.2012| By Shure Notes|